bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/jwt-claims.md

 * **realm_access**
 	* **roles**
-		- kas-fleet-manager-admin-read - has permissions to list all dinosaur clusters across all ocm organisations
+		- fleet-manager-admin-read - has permissions to list all dinosaur clusters across all ocm organisations
-		- kas-fleet-manager-admin-write -has permissions to list and update all dinosaur clusters across all ocm organisations
+		- fleet-manager-admin-write -has permissions to list and update all dinosaur clusters across all ocm organisations
-		- kas-fleet-manager-admin-full -has permissions to list, update and delete all dinosaur clusters across all ocm organisations
+		- fleet-manager-admin-full -has permissions to list, update and delete all dinosaur clusters across all ocm organisations

 ## SSO